 2-AG can have both pain-killing and anti-inflammatory effects.
 2-AG is present at relatively high levels in the central nervous system (CNS).

 Cannabinoid receptors are found in every cell in the human body, making the ECS work like a mainframe for the central and peripheral nervous systems (CNS and PNS).
 Cannabinoids and endocannabinoids, therefore, communicate directly or indirectly with a wide range of receptors, including CB1 receptors, CB2 receptors, GPR55 receptors, opioid receptors, dopamine receptors, serotonin receptors, and many more.

 Let’s focus on the CB1 and CB2 receptors to get a complete picture of their function.

 How exactly do cannabinoids have this effect on brain cells?
 Well, cannabinoids that bind to CB1 receptors can decrease the release of two proteins called glutamate or GABA (gamma-aminobutyric acid).
-Glutamate stimulates or excites the nervous system, GABA calms it down.
+Glutamate stimulates or excites the nervous system, and GABA calms it down.
 When glutamate levels are high, GABA levels are often low, and vice-versa.

 Glutamate = go, GABA = stop.

 THC blocks the production of GABA.
-This means that fewer “stop” signals are transmitted and creates a buildup of the “go” signal, glutamate, which can increase the overall amount of dopamine circulating the body, which then causes a psychoactive “high.”
+This means that fewer “stop” signals are transmitted and creates a buildup of the “go” signal, glutamate, which can increase the overall amount of dopamine circulating in the body, which then causes a psychoactive “high.”